Why SupportAbility supports tablets but not mobile phones

-These key factors result in two key facts.
-Firstly, staff need devices that are able to access the Client Management System (CMS) out in the field.
+Staff need devices that are able to access the Client Management System (CMS) out in the field.
 Secondly, that device needs to be able to manage much more complex data than just checking in and out of rostered shifts.
-Those staff need to be able to access client information, documents and warnings.
-They need to be able to access goal information, record evidence, measure progress and create assessments.
-The need to be able to reference and use the National Disability Standards as they perform these tasks.
-Finally, staff need to register client's acceptance of service delivery.
+Those Staff need to be able to access Client information, Documents and Warnings.
+They need to be able to access Goal information, record evidence, measure progress and create assessments.
+Staff need to be able to reference and use the NDIS Practice Standards as they perform these tasks.
+Finally, Staff may need to register the Client's acceptance of service delivery.

 We certainly appreciate that this raises some fundamental questions for organisations around managing remote hardware such as tablets and whether those devices should be owned and managed internally or become a requirement of employment, much like a car.
 There are positives and negatives to both approaches and we recommend discussing these issues with a specialist consultant as part of your overall strategy.